Here’s How Nonprofits Can Really Impress the Funding Community with Web Site Best Practices

 Another reason to flesh out that mission and make it prominent relates to increasing scrutiny in recent years faced by nonprofits.
 The public, the IRS, and the funding community in general wants assurance that donations / contributions made to your organization are handled responsibly (i.e., that an appropriately high amount of their $$$ goes toward the mission, and not into overhead, salaries, and etc.).
 Perception is a big deal in the nonprofit arena.

 The next two items go hand in hand… (1) You need to have clear, easily findable contact information on the site.
-Larger nonprofits screw this one up a lot, sometimes buring or even obfuscating contact info.
+Larger nonprofits screw this one up a lot, sometimes burying or even obfuscating contact info.
 And, (2) you need to make it as easy as you possibly can for others to donate.

 Now, about donations… I thought I’d take a minute and give out the raw, uncomfortable truth about that from a web perspective.
 If there is any one class of web development client most conscious about costs, it’s the nonprofit sector.
 One of the problems I see a lot because of this is (a) the desire to accept donations easily, versus (b) the dislike for paying Paypal fees.
 I mention Paypal specifically here because they happen to be the easiest / fastest type of donation functionality around.
 An organization can literally setup a Paypal account and begin receiving donations in minutes.

 Other ways do exist, though.
-Imagine, for example, having an SSL certificate on your site and software to process credit cards on Authorize.net or something.
+Imagine, for example, having an SSL certificate on your site and software to process credit cards on Authorize.net or another payment processor.
 At first blush this may appear potentially cheaper (and it may well be).
 But my point here is to suggest that, when you’re crunching the numbers for whether to justify such an expense, there’s more to look at than just Paypal vs. Authorize.net fees.
 Namely, there’s the tech and hosting infrastructure, software configuration, and maintenance.
 I feel that a lot of especially smaller nonprofits fail to consider these costs, which means they may save some $$$ on processing fees (which always looks good), but they may be spending more than that on the IT involved to allow it.
 (So, again, when you’re doing a cost-benefit analysis on a decision like this, build in thorough costs for all potential avenues.
 To be fair, you might also include all of the potential revenues generated by such a setup — not just donations, but sponsorships, ad sales, membership sales, etc.)

 Now, SEO for nonprofits is interesting as compared with the for-profit sector.
 In days of old, pretty much only nonprofits would have had a .org domain (still the preferred type of domain for nonprofits).
 Time was, one could get a little extra Google juice from simply being a dot-org site (or being linked to by one).
 But, as there are no special restrictions on buying them, much of that benefit has likely dissipated as SEO hackers have become more sophisticated.